thiagoa/rbtagger/README.md

 ## Features

-- It indexes full projects along with gems;
+- It indexes full projects along with gems, including the Ruby standard library;
 - It indexes full Ruby modules, thanks to `ripper-tags` extra options.
 - It has contextual tags lookup.
 RbTagger is aware of Ruby code and will try to jump to the most specific occurrence for the symbol at